UTILIZING TECHNOLOGY, CRITICAL THINKING, STUDENT ENGAGEMENT

 Some of Dr. Anderson-Carpenter’s favorite questions from Packback included “How do we promote cardiovascular disease prevention in a culture where it’s not talked about and what are the implications for doing so?”
 This question sparked curiosity in other students who then began to further explore the subject with questions such as, “What things might have to change at the policy level?” and “What programs and practices might have to be implemented not just among the healthcare system, but also across other sectors of the community?”

 [Prior to using Packback, I] put on some Oscar-worthy performances.
 It was a lot more probing and prompting on my end, but with Packback, I feel the prompts are already there,” says Dr. Anderson-Carpenter.
 “And, it’s not me asking the questions.
 They’re asking the questions and I think that also makes a difference because it’s not coming from someone who has a Ph.D., who is standing in front of a class lecturing.
 These are their thoughts, the questions that they have.
 So in my opinion, it helps to facilitate the peer-to-peer learning.

 Improving Grades on Student Exams

-By embracing technology in the classroom and encouraging students to use their devices to interact with the class material in real-time, Dr. Anderson-Carpenter significantly increased engagement in and outside of the classroom.
+By encouraging students to use their devices to interact with the class material in real-time, Dr. Anderson-Carpenter significantly increased engagement in and outside of the classroom.
 With that increased engagement, students also became better critical thinkers and improved their application and communication skills.